Gardening Answers Knowledgebase

 Phytophthora is a fungus which favors our cool, wet conditions and also tolerates heat and drought, so you may be correct that the heavy rainfall will intensify the problem.
-Here is a link to additional information about this organism from Oregon State University, which includes guidelines for preventing its spread.
+Here is a link to a September 2011 article from the journal Digger by Niklaus Grunwald, which discusses the origins and spread of the disease.

 Here are some links to PDF documents with further information:

-Washington Toxics Coalition information on Phytophthora root disease
+Toxic-Free Future (formerly Washington Toxics Coalition) has some information on Phytophthora root disease

 You can ask when buying plants from local nurseries if their stock has any known problems with this fungus, and you can avoid purchasing affected stock, or planting especially susceptible host plants.
 If you have walked in an area where the disease is present, clean your shoes before walking in unaffected areas.